Wavelength-tunable Light Sources

 Tunable Lasers and OPOs

-A completely different technical approach is to use a tunable laser.
-Here, one can obtain radiance (brightness) levels which are higher by orders of magnitude, because (a) the generated radiation typically has a high degree of spatial coherence (high beam quality) and (b) it is naturally confined to a narrow wavelength interval.
+An entirely different technical approach is to use a tunable laser.
+Here, one can obtain radiance (brightness) levels which are higher by orders of magnitude because (a) the generated radiation typically has a high degree of spatial coherence (high beam quality) and (b) it is naturally confined to a narrow wavelength interval.
 Particularly concerning spectral radiance (radiance per wavelength interval), laser sources can provide far better performance than other light sources.
 Also, there are wavelength-swept lasers which allow for extremely rapid wavelength tuning – for example, many millions of complete wavelength scans within one second.
 On the other hand, only few types of lasers can offer a tuning range of many hundreds of nanometers or more, and particularly those are often relatively expensive and less robust than solutions based on broadband light sources.
 For those reasons, the latter are usually preferred, unless a much higher radiance is needed for the application.

 Quite similar aspects apply to optical parametric oscillators, which can also often be tuned over large wavelength ranges, deliver a substantial spectral radiance, but are expensive and not particularly robust.